 - This search works the best when there is a lower number of dimensions as it takes less time to find the right set.

 Data Science is a very vast field and comprises many topics like Data Mining, Data Analysis, Data Visualization, Machine Learning, Deep Learning, and most importantly it is laid on the foundation of mathematical concepts like Linear Algebra and Statistical analysis.
 Since there are a lot of pre-requisites for becoming a good professional Data Scientist, the perks and benefits are very big.
 Data Scientist has become the most sought out job role these days.
-In this article, we have seen the most commonly asked interview questions on Data Science for both freshers and experienced.

 Data Science MCQ